julienreszka/julienreszka/notes/10-Popular-Programming-Principles-DEBUNKED.md

 In practice, they are often too simplistic and fail to address the complexity of real-world problems.

+Kelly Johnson's Keep it simple stupid principle was supposed to be a principle for sales to avoid technical and obscuring language when selling complex products.
+It was never intended to be an engineering principle. (see also: [10 Popular Sales principles debunked](10-Popular-Sales-Principles-DEBUNKED.md#use-simple-language))

 ### Don't keep it simple stupid.

 PUSH: Perfect Until Sufficiently Honed